bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 *The default password for all Raspberry Pis is `raspberry` :-)*

-Upgrade the OS and utilities
+Now we are connected to, and executing commands on, the Raspberry Pi.
+Upgrade the OS and utilities.

 ```bash
 sudo apt-get update && sudo apt-get upgrade
 ```

-Configure options
+Configure options.

 ```bash
 sudo raspi-config